 This healthy butternut squash chocolate chip protein cookie recipe is the perfect sweet snack.
 These chocolate chip protein cookies are packed with fiber and protein, this easy recipe is gluten free, vegan and only needs one bowl and a spoon to make!

 This recipe started from my need to use up half of a can of butternut squash puree after using the rest for a different recipe.
-I had been working on a pumpkin cookie recipe, but this butternut squash added just the bit of sweetness that the pumpkin cookies were missing.
+I had been working on a pumpkin cookie recipe, but this butternut squash added just a bit of sweetness that the pumpkin cookies were missing.

 If you like a moist, dense subtly sweet cookie, you are going to love this recipe for healthy butternut squash chocolate chip protein cookies.
 These cookies are perfect for post workout snacks or could even be eaten for breakfast with a little almond butter or pumpkin sunbutter on top.

 My tip to make the best gluten free protein cookies is to use a vegan protein powder.
 The protein powder replaces the flour in a typical cookie recipe.
 Vegan protein powder absorbs water and acts just like flour.
 However whey protein, egg protein or collagen peptides do not absorb liquid like vegan protein powder, so I don’t recommend using those in place of the vegan protein powder.